 When is St. Lucia Day?

 St. Lucia Day is celebrated on December 13th, coinciding with the shortest day of the year in the modern calendar.
 Because it falls within the traditional advent season, St. Lucia’s Day is often seen as a festival of light and ushers in the Christmas season in Scandinavia.
-This year St. Lucia Day will take place on Sunday, December 13th, 2020.
+St. Lucia Day takes place every year on December 13th.